Racket-Science/Tennis-Match-Predictions/story.md

-# Data means nothing unless it is telling a story.
+# Data means nothing unless it tells a story.

 ## Instructor Notes: